cortexlabs/cortex/docs/apis/python-packages.md

 # Python Packages

 Cortex allows you to install additional Python packages to be used in any workload.
-If your Python packages require system packages to be installed see [system packages](system-packages.md) for more details.
+If your Python packages require system packages to be installed, see [system packages](system-packages.md) for more details.

 ## PyPI Packages